 - Course description that explains the course’s scope and purpose as well as the format of the course.

 - List of readings or other resources students may need.

 - List of what students should be able to do by the end of the course.

 - Percentage breakdown of how different assignments will contribute to the final grade.

 Information about Campus Resources

-Instructors may be intersted in addressing other issues in their syllabus as well.
-The blocks below outline some ideas for creating some syllabuses that address specific concerns.
+Instructors may be interested in addressing other issues in their syllabus as well.
+The blocks below outline some ideas for creating some syllabi that address specific concerns.